Registration and use

 Does use of a trademark or service mark have to be claimed before registration is granted or issued?
 Does proof of use have to be submitted?
 Are foreign registrations granted any rights of priority?
 If registration is granted without use, is there a time by which use must begin either to maintain the registration or to defeat a third-party challenge on grounds of non-use?

-No. The use of a trademark or service mark is neither a requirement for the application or registration of a trademark nor a requirement for the maintenance of the registration, although lack of an intention to use can be a ground for the rejection of registration.
+No. The use of a trademark or service mark is neither a requirement for the application or registration of a trademark nor a requirement for the maintenance of the registration, although lack of an intention to use can be grounds for the rejection of registration.
 Accordingly, in principle, proof of use does not have to be submitted.

 If the registered trademark has not been used for three consecutive years, any party may ask the JPO to cancel the registration.
 In such a case, the trademark will be cancelled unless the trademark owner shows proof of use of its registered trademark.